torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

                        unsigned short reg, unsigned short val)

-These callbacks are non-atomic like the control API callbacks.
+These callbacks are yesn-atomic like the control API callbacks.

 There are also other callbacks: ``reset``, ``wait`` and ``init``.